massgravel/massgrave.dev/docs/troubleshoot.md

 :::tip

-# Follow the blue line in the script.
+# Follow all the blue lines in the script.

 :::